15 Jun 2017 – 30 Sep 2017

-Crossings: Stories of Migration is an ICA-led UK-wide film and events programme organised in partnership with the Goethe-Institut and with support from the BFI, awarding funds from The National Lottery.
+Crossings: Stories of Migration is an ICA-led UK-wide film and events programme supported by the BFI using National Lottery funding and in partnership with the Goethe-Institut and the School of Film & Television, Falmouth University

 We live in an age of migration.
 Driven by political and military conflicts, the pressures and possibilities of increasingly globalised economies, climate change and the desire for a better life, more people than ever now move and live across borders.
 These are diverse trajectories; each journey has its own story and each story its own journey, traversing different landscapes and carrying with it its own past.